 For example, if you use the video for remarketing, you’ll probably talk about how you are different from your competition.
 In that case, you’ll probably be using a video designed for social media.

-Obviously you want it to be seen as much as possible.
-Check out this article for how to maximize your marketing.
-You’ll also need to host your video somewhere.
+Of course, you need to host your video somewhere.
 There are lots of hosting options out there, and each have their own pros and cons.
 Let’s take a look at our top picks:

 Vimeo shines is with options.
 There are different tiers, but their business plan stands out.
 With interactive cards, email capture, and Google analytics integration, it contains everything you need for a successful campaign.
 You’re not just getting hosting, but invaluable marketing tools for your explainer video.